 Mark has also written for and has been featured in various magazines:-

 - The Cayman Financial Review (the CFR), Issue No. 11, summer 2007;

 - Cayman Magazine, Cayman Funds, April 2007; and

 - Featured in the Islamic Finance News, Vol. 4, Issue 30, 27 July 2007.

 Mark was also a contributor to the Cayman NetNews in relation to “Mergers Simplified By Law Amendment” in an article published on 21 May 2009.

-Mark is the father of a daughter and a son.
 He is also a Notary Public for the Cayman Islands.